SaptakGit/namasteReactFoodApp/readme.md

     When a Component does not has its own control and is controlled by its parent it is an Controlled Component.

 Lifting The State Up => HW

+Props Drilling:
+    React have one-way data flow.
+So if we have to pass a data from grandparent to grandchild we have to pass it through parent.
+This is known as props drilling.

+    We can avoid Props Drilling by using React Context.
+With React Context we can access data from any where in our App.
+We hold the data inside a Context and we access that context anywhere in our App.

+    useContext hook to use Context in Functional Component
+    <UserContext.Consumer>  to use Context in Class based Component

+    Context Provider